-inside two problematic routines identified during an earlier trace analysis to assess their contribution to the wait states observed.
+Our transformation consisted of eliminating all transfers of zero-sized messages occurring inside two problematic routines identified during an earlier trace analysis to assess their contribution to the wait states observed.
 Although conceptually simple, applying the transformation meant eliminating more than 1.2 billion messages from the trace, which corresponds to more than 90% of the total number of message transfers.

-Figure 4(a) shows the difference between the pattern search results for the original run and the simulated optimized run.
-The predicted overall improvement (not shown) was 46.9% compared to a measured improvement of 49.4%.
-The simulator predicts not only significant savings with respect to Late Sender wait states (22.6% of the original execution time), but also the migration of a smaller amount of waiting time to barrier synchronizations (2.6%) as a secondary effect.
-For comparison, Figure 4(b) depicts the equivalent output for the difference between the original run and the measured optimized run.
-As can be seen, the obviously small deviations mostly affect the Late Sender metric, with the actual saving exceeding the prediction by about 2% of the original execution time.
-On the other hand, the predicted extent even of the relatively small secondary effect of wait state migration to barrier calls closely matches the measured extent.
+Table I compares the execution behavior of the time-step loop of the original XNS version, a hand-optimized version, and the simulated optimization with respect to different time metrics.
+All numbers represent percentages of the original execution time.
+The predicted overall improvement was 46.9% compared to a measured improvement of 49.4%.
+In addition, the simulator predicts not only significant savings with respect to Late Sender wait states (22.6%), but also the migration of a smaller amount of waiting time to barrier synchronizations (2.6%) as a secondary effect.
+The obviously small deviations from the hand-optimized version mostly originated from the Late Sender metric, with the actual saving exceeding the prediction by about 2% of the original execution time.
 Thus, our simulator was able to establish a causal relationship between zero-sized messages and Late Sender wait states as well as to foresee a small amount of wait-state migration after their removal with reasonable accuracy.
+Note that the reduction in non-MPI time (difference between Total and MPI) observable in both the hand-optimized and the simulated run can be explained with the fact that a smaller number of MPI calls causes less instrumentation overhead.